pombredanne/sump-pump/README.txt

       To build libsump.lib and libsump.dll
          nmake -f Make.win libsump.dll

-      To build libsump.lib, libsump.dll and sump.exe
+      To build sump.exe
          nmake -f Make.win sump.exe

       To build regression test programs
          nmake -f Make.win regtestprogs

-      To build performance test programs
-         (currently only works in 32-bit mode, due to zlib dependence) nmake -f Make.win perftestprogs
+      Performance test programs currently do not work on Windows

-      To build all executables (including regression and performance tests) nmake -f Make.win
+      To build all executables (including regression tests) nmake -f Make.win

-      To build the regression and performance test files make testfiles       (must be in cygwin environment)
+      To build the regression test files
+         make regtestfiles     (must be in cygwin environment)

       To run the regression tests
-         runregtests.py

-      To run the performance tests
-         runperftests.py
+         runregtests.py        (must be in cygwin environment)